 Mindfulness meditation involves focusing on the present.
 It is done by increasing awareness of breathing and body.

-You can also help your kid follow these steps for a 3-5 minute meditation (overtime, once they are comfortable with meditation, they can increase the time to 15 minutes):
+You can also help your child follow these steps for a 3-5 minute meditation (overtime, once they are comfortable with meditation, they can increase the time to 15 minutes):

-Remind your child to be patient, as meditation is a practice, and it takes time.
+Remind your child to be patient, as meditation is a practice that takes time.
 It is hard to calm the mind!

 Guided meditation